 July 1, 2024 — A new study by Hebrew University of Jerusalem researchers revealed that people become less responsive to surroundings when certain neurons found in the claustrum region of the brain are more active.
 These neurons control levels of alertness from deep sleep to waking behavior.

-According to a new study published in Nature, activity of these same neurons also defines the level of our engagement with sensory information when we perform tasks.
-The study provides new understanding of how attentiveness works in the brain and could lead to new ways to treat various brain related disorders.
+According to a new study published in Nature Communications, the activity of these same neurons also defines the level of our engagement with sensory information when we perform tasks.
+The study provides a new understanding of how attentiveness works in the brain and could lead to new ways to treat various brain-related disorders.

 In the study, the researchers recorded the activity of neurons in mice claustrum during an attention-demanding task.
 They discovered that increased activity in these neurons reduces sensory responsiveness and reduces impulsivity.
 Performing similar experiments during sleep also identified a role for claustrum neurons in supporting uninterrupted sleep.